-Welcome to Fundraising Europe, EFA's quarterly newsletter.
+Welcome to Fundraising Europe, EFA's news and views about fundraising in Europe.

 September's edition of the EFA newsletter features the latest fundraising news from across Europe, with an expert view from Astrid von Soosten of the European Molecular Biology Laboratory on the need for long-term investment in life science research, an interview with Mladenka Majerić on setting up a fundraising association in Croatia, Kevin Schulman of DonorVoice on issues with the fundraisers' volume-driven volume model, and advice from Damian O’Broin of Ask Direct on adapting to the age of consent.
 Read more.